researcherben/python-interfaces/README.md

 * providing command-line help when calling the .py file
 * implementing logging capability

+A tutorial folder contains the progression of adding the capabilities to the trivial task.

 ### TODO:

 - [ ] testing for structural consistency against defined specifications.